RedHatProductSecurity/trestle-demo/markdown/catalogs/nist_rev5_all/cp/cp-4.md

 ## Control Statement

+The organization:

-- \[a.\] Test the contingency plan for the system {{ insert: param, cp-04_odp.01 }} using the following tests to determine the effectiveness of the plan and the readiness to execute the plan: {{ insert: param, cp-4_prm_2 }}.
+- \[a.\] Tests the contingency plan for the information system {{ insert: param, cp-4_prm_1 }} using {{ insert: param, cp-4_prm_2 }} to determine the effectiveness of the plan and the organizational readiness to execute the plan;

-- \[b.\] Review the contingency plan test results; and
+- \[b.\] Reviews the contingency plan test results; and

-- \[c.\] Initiate corrective actions, if needed.
+- \[c.\] Initiates corrective actions, if needed.

+## Control Objective

+Determine if the organization:

+- \[CP-4(a)\]

+  - \[CP-4(a)[1]\] defines tests to determine the effectiveness of the contingency plan and the organizational readiness to execute the plan;
+  - \[CP-4(a)[2]\] defines a frequency to test the contingency plan for the information system;
+  - \[CP-4(a)[3]\] tests the contingency plan for the information system with the organization-defined frequency, using organization-defined tests to determine the effectiveness of the plan and the organizational readiness to execute the plan;

+- \[CP-4(b)\] reviews the contingency plan test results; and

+- \[CP-4(c)\] initiates corrective actions, if needed.

 ## Control guidance

-Methods for testing contingency plans to determine the effectiveness of the plans and identify potential weaknesses include checklists, walk-through and tabletop exercises, simulations (parallel or full interrupt), and comprehensive exercises.
-Organizations conduct testing based on the requirements in contingency plans and include a determination of the effects on organizational operations, assets, and individuals due to contingency operations.
+Methods for testing contingency plans to determine the effectiveness of the plans and to identify potential weaknesses in the plans include, for example, walk-through and tabletop exercises, checklists, simulations (parallel, full interrupt), and comprehensive exercises.
+Organizations conduct testing based on the continuity requirements in contingency plans and include a determination of the effects on organizational operations, assets, and individuals arising due to contingency operations.
 Organizations have flexibility and discretion in the breadth, depth, and timelines of corrective actions.

-## Control assessment-objective

-the contingency plan for the system is tested {{ insert: param, cp-04_odp.01 }};
-{{ insert: param, cp-04_odp.02 }} are used to determine the effectiveness of the plan;
-{{ insert: param, cp-04_odp.03 }} are used to determine the readiness to execute the plan;
-the contingency plan test results are reviewed;
-corrective actions are initiated, if needed.